Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 \begin{lemma} If $X$ has a \textsc{cosi} decomposition under $\sigma$, then it is essentially unique, ie. the sets $\{X_i\}$ and $\{M_i\}$ are uniquely defined up to isomorphism. \end{lemma} \begin{proof} Follows from the uniqueness of the HN filtration and the uniqueness (up to permutation) of the Jordan-H\"older filtration on each finite-length abelian category $\cP_\phi$. \end{proof}

 This decomposition also captures the isotopy class of the object $X$.
 Let us produce an immersed curve $\gamma$ from this data as follows: for each $i$, if the extension map $\eta_i$ belongs to $\Ext^1(X_i,X_{i+1})$ we connect $\gamma_i$ to $\gamma_{i+1}$ counterclockwise (ie. by a boundary path following $M_i$ and keeping $\Sigma$ to the right), and if $\eta_i \in \Ext^1(X_{i+1},X_i)$ we use the corresponding clockwise path from $\gamma_i$ to $\gamma_{i+1}$.
-From the geometricity result in Theorem \ref{thm:geometricity} we can deduce that: \begin{lemma} The curve $\gamma$ is isotopic to the support $\gamma_X$ of the object $X$. \end{lemma}
+From the geometricity result (Theorem \ref{thm:geometricity}) we can deduce that the object $X$ can be represented by the curve $\gamma$ endowed with an appropriate local system.

 The following lemma will be central to our proofs later, and essentially means that \textsc{cosi} decompositions are not allowed to cross each other.
 From now on, we will leave the extension morphisms implicit and denote a \textsc{cosi} decomposition by its stable intervals.